 2nd – 5th place: SimScale Professional Training

 We received a lot of great images and were very excited to see how many of you joined the contest.
-We encourage you to continue with your simulations, use all the free resources we have for you and learn to use the platform to its full potential.
+We encourage you to continue with your simulations, use all the free resources we have provided for you, and learn to use the platform to its full potential.

 Thanks to everybody who participated in the workshop, took on the challenge to create some impressive visualizations of the results and sent them to us.
-At that point a big ‘Thank you’ to all SimScale users who participated in the workshop!
-Even if you are not among the five winners, we hope you had fun in the workshop and the contest!
+A big ‘Thank You’ to all SimScale users who participated in the workshop!
+Even if you are not among the five winners, we hope you had fun participating in the workshop and the contest!

-For the contest, our jury – Nic Perrin (Founder of PERRINF1), David Heiny (Managing Director at SimScale) and Milad Mafi (Academic Program Manager at SimScale) – analyzed all the submitted images and had an intense discussion to rank them.
+For the contest, our jury—Nic Perrin (Founder of PERRINF1), David Heiny (Managing Director at SimScale) and Milad Mafi (Academic Program Manager at SimScale)—analyzed all the submitted images and had an intense discussion to rank them.
 All submissions showed great post-processing skills and again underlined why Formula 1 is such an exciting topic for engineers interested in aerodynamics.
-In the end, a fair voting system was used where each jury member had 5 votes to settle the discussion.
-This way the 1st place and the 4 second places were found, which are the following:
+In the end, a fair voting system was used where each jury member had five votes to settle the discussion.
+With this method, the first place and the four second places were determined, which are as follows:

 Maciej did a great job in summarizing all three workshop sessions in a single visualization.
-The different streamline sources at the rear wing of front/following car with the same velocity scale nicely show how driving in the slipstream and overtaking another car impacts the aerodynamics around a F1 car.
+The different streamline sources at the rear wing of the front/following car with the same velocity scale nicely illustrates how driving in the slipstream and overtaking another car impacts the aerodynamics around an F1 car.
 Great work!

-Pablo’s image really puts the observer into the driver seat, showing the following car (almost) from the front car driver’s perspective while indicating the pressure as well as the velocity field with a surface plot and streamlines – nice!
+Pablo’s image really puts the observer into the driver seat.
+It shows the following car (almost) from the front car driver’s perspective, while indicating the pressure and the velocity field with a surface plot and streamlines.
+Nice!

-Ansgar’s nicely rendered visualization of the pressure field around the F1 car from a side perspective provides an immediate impression on how different parts of the car’s shape impact its aerodynamics performance.
+Ansgar’s nicely rendered visualization of the pressure field around the F1 car from a side perspective provides an immediate impression on how different parts of the car’s shape impact its aerodynamic performance.
 Superb!

 Mouhamed Akrem Mouffouk

 Akrem‘s visualization shows how beautiful aerodynamics can be.
-Velocity streamlines combined with a surface plot using a neat color scale nicely put into perspective.
+Velocity streamlines combined with a surface plot using a neat color scale, and all nicely put into perspective.
 Awesome!

-Dhaval’s view at the F1 car from behind nicely shows the action that’s happening around the rear wing.
-Pressure surface plot indicating the downforce generation while streamlines providing insight into the velocity field around the rear wing.
+Dhaval’s view of the F1 car from behind shows the action that’s happening around the rear wing.
+The pressure surface plot indicates the downforce generation while streamlines provide insight into the velocity field around the rear wing.
 Just great!